 Info is available on their website on their summer season, from 17 June to 30 August.
 Click HERE to make a donation.
 Paul Virides, Executive Director of Iris Theatre, is also co-producer of All The Web’s A Stage on 23 April, Shakespeare’s Birthday – more info via twitter: https://twitter.com/theatretogether.

-They will be starting a weekly blog next week (w/c 6 April), with scripts/past productions/quizzes etc. They will also be posting updates on their website.
+They now have a weekly blog, with scripts/past productions/quizzes etc. They will also be posting updates on their website.
 They are currently we are rescheduling shows, and still working on the Autumn programme.
 Click HERE to donate.

 Jermyn St Theatre

 Very sad news: just after reaching its initial £10,000 target in a public fundraising campaign, Jermyn Street Theatre was severely flooded on Wednesday 8 April.
 A pipe burst in an abandoned basement room belonging to a nearby building, resulting in a flood five feet in depth throughout the theatre’s basement area, destroying or damaging much of its workshop, technical store, props and furniture store, dressing rooms, offices and archives.